akiradeveloper/sorock/doc/src/cluster-management.md

 There are two approaches to membership change.
-One is by joint consensus and the other is what is called **single server change approach**. lolraft implements the second one.
+One is by joint consensus and the other is what is called **single server change approach**. lol implements the second one.

 This approach exploits the log replication mechanism in membership change and therefore can be implemented as an extension of the normal log replication